HifzaZaheer96/QAC-SFIA-2/README.md

 <a name ="initialdatabase"></a>
 ## Initial Database
 Below is the initial Database for my project where I had minimum of one table that stores the randomly generated objects/sentence that appears on the front-end.
+This is how data was kept persistent.

 [initialdatabase]: https://i.imgur.com/gZMfgTu.png